MicrosoftDocs/well-architected/well-architected/devops/automation-tasks.md

 In cloud computing, scale activities are classified into two buckets:

-- **Scale-up:** Adding additional resources to an existing system to meet demand.
+- **Scale-up:** Adding extra resources to an existing system to meet demand.
-- **Scale-out:** Adding additional infrastructure to meet demand.
+- **Scale-out:** Adding more infrastructure to meet demand.

 Many Azure services can be scaled up by changing the pricing tier of that service.
 Generally, this operation would need to be performed manually or using detection logic and custom automation.